-b) Warwickshire PCC Decisions
+a) Warwickshire PCC Decisions

-All requests to the PC C for decisions should be made using the decision template form attached as Appendix A so as to provide a record and justification for the decision.
-The template form requires the relevant considerations taken into account including matters relating to legality, probity, finance and equality impacts to be recorded.
+All requests to the PCC for decision should be made using the decision template form attached as Appendix A so as to provide a record and justification for the decision.
+The template form requires e relevant considerations to be taken into account including matters relating to legality, probity, finance and equality impacts, all of which are to be recorded.
 For complex decisions it is anticipated that the template form will be supported with additional information at an appropriate level of detail for the PCC to make the decision.